SynchronDEV/salt-hackday-spotify/README.md

 The application has a lot of room for improvement, mainly expanding on functionality, implementing extensive error handling, refactoring into Redux, and improving the user flow, but at the core of it the application works as intended and performs it's intended functionality.

-Special thanks to [Youri Gruiters](https://github.com/yourigruiters) for being a helpful sounding board during the project!
+Special thanks to [Youri Gruiters](https://github.com/yourigruiters) for being a helpful sounding board during the project.

 ## Image:
 ![Image1](/app.jpg)